Realty Group is quickly becoming a leader in South

 what type of business relationship you have with that licensee.

-relationships imposes certain legal duties and responsibilities on
+Each of these relationships imposes certain legal duties and

-the licensee as well as on the seller or buyer represented.
-These
+responsibilities on the licensee as well as on the seller or buyer

-four relationships are defined in greater detail below.
-Please read
+represented.
+These four relationships are defined in greater detail

-and has legal obligations, called fiduciary duties, to the seller.
+obligations, called fiduciary duties, to the seller.
+These include

-and full disclosure.
-Seller's agents often work with buyers, but do
+disclosure.
+Seller's agents often work with buyers, but do not

-not represent the buyer's.
-However, in working with buyers a
+represent the buyer's.
+However, in working with buyers a seller's

-seller's agent may not make any misrepresentations to either party
+agent may not make any misrepresentations to either party on matters

-on matters material to the transaction, such as the buyer's
+material to the transaction, such as the buyer's financial ability

-financial ability to pay, and must disclose defects of a material
+to pay, and must disclose defects of a material nature affecting the

-nature affecting the physical condition of the property which a
+physical condition of the property which a reasonable inspection by

 Seller's agents include all persons licensed with the brokerage firm